senacor/Tutorials-Microservices/README.md

 #### Setup

-Since we are working with entities now and we want to avoid unnecessary boiler-code-writing we recommend to add *Lombok* to the demo project.
+Since we are working with entities now and we want to avoid unnecessary boiler-code-writing we recommend to add *Lombok* to the customer project.
 You can follow the instructions on how to [add Lombok to IntelliJ IDEA as plugin](https://projectlombok.org/setup/intellij) and how to [integrate Lombok into your project with gradle](https://projectlombok.org/setup/gradle).
 Note that you will also have to [turn on annotation processing in IntelliJ IDEA](https://stackoverflow.com/questions/41161076/adding-lombok-plugin-to-intellij-project) for Lombok to work.

 #### Tasks